Build your own 3D printer with a low budget DIY 3D printer kit. These are the 20 best cheap DIY 3D printer kits you can

 There’s a good chance you’ve heard about the Anet A8 before, as it has quickly blossomed into one of the go-to cheap DIY 3D printer kits.
 This machine is definitely recommended to those looking for a quality project printer.
 You will definitely need to tinker a bit to achieve the perfect print, but the endless array of 3D printable upgrades and modifications will have you constantly improving your Anet A8.

-DIY 3D Printer Kit Review: Anet A8 3D Printer Review - High Potential for $200 or Less
+DIY 3D Printer Kit Review: 2018 Anet A8 Review – The Most Popular 3D Printer Right Now

-It’s hard to classify the Creality CR-10 among the usual DIY 3D printer kits, as this beloved machine is extremely easy to assemble and get printing.
+It’s hard to classify theamong the usual DIY 3D printer kits, as this beloved machine is extremely easy to assemble and get printing.
 However, this DIY 3D printer kit has gained a massive amount of recognition from throughout the 3D printing community, even being labeled by some YouTubers as the “Best 3D Printer”.

 So, what makes the Creality CR-10 so popular?
 Well, for starters, the 3D printer has a generous build size for its low price (which generally fluctuates right below $500).
 With a little bit of tinkering, you can have high quality prints in no time.
 But beware, although the Creality CR-10 is easy to assemble, you might need to put in extra work to perfect the output of heat-dependent materials like ABS.